dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 dojo test
 ```

-The tests can be built using a watch that means the full application doesn't need to be rebuilt to re-run the tests after any change.
+The tests can be built using a watch that means the full application doesn't need to be rebuilt to re-run the tests after every change.

 In one terminal run: